-There is a documented training programme which exceeds eight hours annually.
+The annual training programme exceeds eight hours annually.
 There is an attendance register for each training session and an electronic individual staff member record of educational courses offered, including in-services; competency questionnaires; online learning; and external professional development.
-All senior caregivers and RNs already employed have current medication competencies.
-Registered nurses, senior caregivers, caregivers, activities and lifestyle staff, and van drivers will be expected to have a current first aid certificate.
+All senior caregivers and RNs already employed from other Ryman facilities have current medication competencies.
+Registered nurses, senior caregivers, caregivers, activities and lifestyle staff, and the van driver (all already employed) each have a current first aid certificate.